 Our Drive-Less program provides a monetary incentive to employees to carpool, ride a bike, skateboard, take public transit; anything but drive alone to work.
 It pays all U.S. and Canadi¬an employees $2 per trip, up to two trips per day.
 Each employee can earn up to $500 (pre-tax) per year.
 In the first year, more than 900 employees partici¬pated.
 As a collective result, in that first year we drove 690,000 fewer miles, cut CO2 emissions by 500,000 pounds and saved 25,700 gallons of fuel.

 Employee Transportation: Ventura

 We installed two Blink electric vehicle chargers in 2012 at our Ventura headquarters for use by both Patagonia employees and the public.
 They’re connected to the electrical panel on the first floor of our Crystal Palace building, which is powered by solar panels.
-Charging times depend on the type of vehicle, taking anywhere from 4-8 hours at a cost of about $2 per hour.
-Patagonia and ECOtality (the company that installed the chargers) split the revenue.
+Charging times depend on the type of vehicle, and cost users $.49/kWh to charge their vehicle.

 Employee Transportation: Reno

 Along with monetary incentives offered to employees through our Drive-Less Program, we provide secure bicycle storage with convenient changing/shower/locker facilities for 5% or more of our employees, have a hybrid car for business use and offer preferred parking for carpoolers and employees with alternative-fuel vehicles.